Louis Sockalexis: Early life

-Sockalexis biographer Ed Rice challenges this entire Notre Dame-Giants account, since there is (1) no known newspaper account of it and (2) it sounds too remarkably like the account that actually occurred when the Cleveland team played the Giants for the first time in the Polo Grounds.
 In 1897, the Notre Dame baseball team played an exhibition game against the New York Giants at the Polo Grounds.
 In a sign of things to come, Sockalexis had to deal with taunts, racism, and insulting chants during the game.
 At the same time, sports writers in attendance insulted a delegation of Penobscots who had come from Old Town to watch the game.

-Amos Rusie, a future member of the Baseball Hall of Fame, pitched that day for the Giants; and, before the game, Rusie had promised to strike out Sockalexis.
+Amos Rusie, a future member of the Baseball Hall of Fame, pitched that day for the Giants; before the game, Rusie had promised to strike out Sockalexis.
 Things did not go well for Rusie as Sockalexis hit a home run following Rusie's first pitch.

-Here, Rice completely challenges the Notre Dame account: Why would Rusie promise to strike out the "damned Indian" as he characterized Sockalexis before he and the Cleveland team arrived in New York?
+Sockalexis biographer Ed Rice challenges this account of the Notre Dame-Giants game, writing that there is no known newspaper account of it and it sounds too remarkably like the account that actually occurred when the Cleveland team played the Giants for the first time in the Polo Grounds.
 When this incident occurred in the professional game, Rice and Society for American Baseball Research member Richard "Dixie" Tourangeau discovered Rusie had a reason to be upset with Sockalexis.
 It seems earlier in the 1897 season, New York had played a series in Cleveland; in the game Rusie pitched there, the game went into extra innings and Sockalexis got the game-winning hit off Rusie.
-This Notre Dame account hasn't been proven.